Engineering (ENGR)

 ENGR 10 FRESHMAN ENGINEERING SEMINAR (0 credits)

 Overview of the engineering field as well as major specific information.
-Information will be provided to help with transitional needs to UNL and the college of engineering (time management, study skills, and resources), involvement opportunities (student organizations, research, and study abroad, tours of engineering facilities for experiential learning, and interactive learning to increase business knowledge and skills.
+Information will be provided to help with transitional needs to UNL and the College of Engineering (time management, study skills, and resources), involvement opportunities (student organizations, research, and study abroad), learning about engineering, and interactive learning to increase non-technical complete engineer competencies.
+Open only to first-year students considering or admitted to the College of Engineering.

 Prerequisite(s): First year College of Engineering students.
 Not open to non-degree graduate students.